Langtang Valley Trek

 Kathmandu city

 After enjoying a hearty breakfast at our own leisurely pace, we break camp and prepare to make the journey to Kathmandu, where the luxuries of our hotel, including a plush, comfortable bed, are waiting for us.
-They say that we will spend the night in the valley of the gods, but we will be staying at our hotel in Kathmandu and enjoying a nice, comfortable bed instead.
+They say that we will spend the night in the Valley of the Gods, but we will be staying at our hotel in Kathmandu and enjoying a nice, comfortable bed instead.

 Walking Distance: